Time-varying first-order autoregressive processes with irregular innovations: Outline for the upper bound

 \section{Outline for the upper bound}

-Throughout this section, we assume the validity of Assumption \ref{ass:main} without mentioning it any further.
-Our goal is to use a positive-error version of the quasi-maximum likelihood procedure developed in~\cite{jirak-meister-reiss2014} for nonparametric regression models, see Section \ref{subsec:preparation} for more details.
+{\bf From now on, we assume the validity of Assumption \ref{ass:main} without mentioning it any further.}\\ \\ Unfortunately, it seems to be impossible to apply the methods of \cite{nielsen-shephard1999}, \cite{knight2001}, \cite{davis-mccormick1989}, \cite{davis-knight-liu1992} and \cite{MR1288286} in our case, in particular, since we require concentration inequalities, and the latter all rely on weak convergence type arguments.
+Thus, our goal is to use a positive-error version of the quasi-maximum likelihood procedure developed in~\cite{jirak-meister-reiss2014} for nonparametric regression models, see Section \ref{subsec:preparation} for more details.
 To this end, we divide the defining equation \eqref{eq:AR-process} of the process by $X_{k-1}$.
 Thereby, we obtain

 the standard model of nonparametric regression with $f$ as the regression function and errors $\tilde\varepsilon_k$.
 Compared to~\cite{jirak-meister-reiss2014}, a huge difference constitutes the fact that the sequence $(\tilde\varepsilon_k)$ exhibits (weak) dependence, posing substantial challenges both for the upper and lower bound in the present context.